kylpo/notes/Web-vs-Native.md

   - desktop apps that do not need platform hooks
     - I can't really think of any that fall into this category.
 Hangouts, for example, will always be inferior to Skype's native app for me because Skype has the picture-in-picture floating window.
 A tab in a web browser is not likely to get this functionality soon.
   - apps (desktop and web) that are temporal.
 A user will only occasionally use this service.
 Example: banking sites.
+  - power tabs

 - When to use Native
   - Any "daily-driver" service
   - A service that may not be a daily-driver, but is not compelling without the rich gestures and/or platform hooks
+  - logged in
 - With mobile Safari bringing down the web as a whole, see __this__ link, I currently advize going native on mobile.

+# More
+- For DEV: Seems like the real bang for your buck is standardizing paradigms like `components`, layouts like `flexbox` (via `yoga`), etc. See [Litho: Creating a custom Button component – Pavlos-Petros Tournaris – Medium](https://medium.com/@p.tournaris/litho-how-to-create-a-custom-button-b460b5a3b828).